[[caption-width-right:320:I can't see zilch in this room!]]It should be fun and all, but these boards and mini-games take it to a different level.

 * Pushy Penguins.
 You don't know the mini-game?
 It's just basically about you and your opponents on an iceberg with penguins trying to kick you off.
 It's like a maze, only you have literally three seconds to even get past it before you're out.
 That is all.

 * Get a Rope.
-It's just luck, you pull a rope and hope the ten ton anvil/weight doesn't come smash down on your character's head.
+It's just luck, you pull a rope and hope the ten ton anvil/weight doesn't come smash down on your character's head (the results from worst to best are: the anvil (getting this ensures you'll lose), a little bit of confetti, and a shower of confetti (this guarantees a win).
 The only controls are selecting a rope to pull, and to make it worse, it's a duel mini game.
 Yeah, because betting coins or stars on a duel and getting a game with zero skill involved is the fairest thing ever.

 [[folder:Mario Party 6]]